RamXX/PostgresWithExtensions/README.md

 # PostgresSQL with Extensions

 # Description
-This repo contains a Dockerfile to build and run a container with Postgres 16 and 3 additional extensions, all in their latest versions:
+This repo contains a Python program to build and deploy a Docker container with Postgres 16 and 3 additional extensions, all in their latest versions:

 1. pgvecto.rs - for vector storage
 2. Apache AGE - for graphs using OpenCypher